 (h) During the Operating Day, in any interval in which a Continuous Storage ATRR is providing Regulation, the upper limit of the associated Generator Asset’s energy dispatch range shall be reduced by the Regulation High Limit, and the associated DARD’s consumption dispatch range shall be reduced by the Regulation Low Limit.
 Any such adjustment shall not affect the Real-Time Reserve Designation.

 (i) For each hour in the Operating Day, as soon as practicable after the deadlines specified in the foregoing subsection of this Section III.1.10, the ISO shall provide Market Participants and parties to External Transactions with any revisions to their schedules for the hour.

+III.1.10.10 Local Second Contingency Protection Resources

+III.1.10.10.1 [Reserved.]

+III.1.10.10.2 Day-Ahead and Real-Time Energy Market.

+When establishing operating schedules, the ISO will select and identify Local Second Contingency Protection Resources on a not unduly discriminatory basis in accordance with the procedures defined in the ISO New England Manuals.
+Appendix A will determine which, if any, Supply Offers will be adjusted.
+The ISO will also record, in an auditable log, the reason the Resource was selected.

+III.1.10.10.2.1 Special Constraint Resources.

+When establishing operating schedules, at the request of a Transmission Owner or distribution company in order to maintain area reliability, the ISO will commit and dispatch Generator Assets to provide relief for constraints not reflected in the ISO’s systems for operating the New England Transmission System or the ISO’s operating procedures in accordance with the procedures defined in the ISO New England Manuals.
+The ISO will also record, in an auditable log, the designation of such a Generator Asset as a Special Constraint Resource and the name of the requesting Transmission Owner or distribution company.
+Any NCPC Charge associated with the Real-Time operation of the Special Constraint Resource is charged in accordance with the provisions of Schedule 19 of Section II of the Transmission, Markets and Services Tariff.

+III.1.10.10.3 [Reserved.]

 III.1.11 Dispatch.